Winter Travel Guide for Nepal Bhutan Myanmar Trip

 Timings: 9 AM – 5 PM

 Punakha Dzong is a historic fortress that was built in the 17th century in the Punakha District.
 It is considered one of the most beautiful dzongs (fortresses) and an important cultural and religious site in Bhutan.
 It lies at the confluence of the Mo Chhu and Pho Chhu rivers.
-It is the winter residence of the Central Monk Body which is also the site of the coronation of Bhutan’s kings.
+Popular as the winter residence of the Central Monk Body which is also the site of the coronation of Bhutan’s kings.
 The dzong is open to visitors and is an interesting place to learn about Bhutan’s history and culture.

 Entry Fee: USD 12.50